erupt321/ruptchat/README.md

 **Changelog**

+	__12.07.20__
+	I've been on a bit of a break from the game, but I've added support for the new Assist Channel, some beta support for Rank #'s showing, but I do not have a mentor character to test fully atm.
+I've also fixed some issues with the font calibrator.
+Namely if the system detects a font that is not support it will default back to Arial font and re-calibrate again.
+There's alot of instances where players systems just seem to not even support what is supposed to be a windows native font I have set.
+Windower's text system does not actually detect if you give it a bad font and it will continue to set windows with any font name you give it.

 	__09.01.20__
 	Small bug fix for Battle Flash mentions where the bg color change would also change other windows bg color due to some issues with windowers text library.